-The Don Quixote Fellowship
+The Don Quixote Fellowships

 Projects can, but need not, be related to classroom practice: a science teacher might study Inuit poetry in Alaska or a pre-K teacher might carve a fifteen-foot marble sculpture.
 We are looking for applicants who use ingenuity in planning an original experience.
 (Read about previously funded projects.)